jsbravoc/mongo-explorer/README.md

 ### Configuration
-* If the MongoDB database URI is from MongoDB Atlas, remember to open the ports to all ips (or at least https://my-mongo-explorer.herokuapp.com/ ip)
+* If the MongoDB database URI is from MongoDB Atlas, remember to open the ports to all IPs (or at least https://my-mongo-explorer.herokuapp.com/ IP)

     **Steps:**